-On April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000.00 arising out of a marketing and consulting agreement.
-The Company expects to file its answer, affirmative defenses and counterclaims within the next two weeks.
-An administrative conference is scheduled for May 16, 2022.
+As previously disclosed, on April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000.00 arising out of a marketing and consulting agreement.
+The Company filed its answer, affirmative defenses and counterclaims on May 16, 2022.
+An arbitrator has been selected and the parties are engaged in discovery.
+Hearing dates have been scheduled for the week of March 20, 2023.